kristenvaccaro/antisocial-computing/final-project.md

 Please create a _very brief_ pitch video to interest other students in your project.
 Your video should be 30-60 seconds.
 Your goal is to convey why your project is interesting and students might be interested in your topic.

-Submit the video as an unlisted video on Youtube.
+Submit the video as an unlisted video on Youtube by the end of Week 8 (Sun 3/5 11:59pm).
 We will create a playlist from all these videos to share with the class!

 Tips on making very short videos: https://vimeo.com/create/short-videos/30-second